 The only surviving classical polytheisticnote religion from the ancient to the modern era.
 It survives and is a major world religion with a billion plus adherents.
 It survived while other polytheistic faiths in Mesopotamia to Central Asia, the Middle East, Egypt, Greece, Rome and the Germanic and Slavonic paganism faded away at least in their classical form.
 This is because for most of its history, it was concentrated on the Indian Subcontinent and relatively isolated from the rest of the world.
 It only became known across the world during The British Empire.
 Stereotypes about Hinduism often overlapped with colonialist and imperialist-era racism, a fact that Hindus are extremely touchy about to this day, because in their eyes, most Western portrayals of their faith, whether positive or negative, is at best Entertainingly Wrong and worst, on account of Small Reference Pools of writers simply using old Imperial stereotypes (a side-effect of American Anglophilia), indistinguishable from colonialist propaganda.

-Most portrayals in the West from the Victorian to the modern era, emphasize and focus on the seemingly bizarre nature of the faith, like the idolatry, the heavy ritualization and the perceived remoteness.
-Aspects of Hinduism are often conflated with Buddhism with many portrayals, even the positive ones, going on about finding Nirvana while chanting some pseudo-Hindu prayers.
-Nirvana is a largely Buddhist concept, the Hindu one is Moksha.
-Likewise, their pantheon is populated by countless avatars (that's physical manifestations of gods, not blue-striped monkey aliens or masters of all the elements!) that resemble unusual animals and various grotesque multi-armed beings.
+Most portrayals in the West, from the Victorian to the modern era, tend to focus on the most bizarre, un-Abrahamic nature of the Hindu faith, like the idolatry, the multiple deities, the heavy ritualization and the perceived remoteness.
+Aspects of Hinduism are often conflated with Buddhism with many portrayals, even the positive ones, going on about finding Nirvana while chanting some pseudo-Hindu prayers.note Likewise, their pantheon is populated by countless avatars (that's physical manifestations of gods, not blue-striped monkey aliens or masters of all the elements!) that resemble unusual animals and various grotesque multi-armed beings, even although avatars are not common and/or emphasized in all Hindu schools (rather the opposite, in fact).
 There's also the fact that Hinduism is more a collection of various beliefs and rituals with immense regional variations.